KetherineWang/startup/notes.md

 - Also known as the command line, shell, or terminal, the console window is an essential web development tool.
 - The console provides access to the file system and allows for the execution of command line applications.
 - All operating systems come with a default console.
-- In order for you to successfully use the console for web programming, it must be POSIX compliant.
+- In order to successfully use the console for web programming, it must be POSIX compliant.
 - POSIX compliance means that it supports a standard set of console commands.
 - Both Mac and Linus support POSIX.
 - One of the primary purposes of a console application is to view the files on the computer.